Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 STEP ELEVEN: While your cookies are in the freezer, preheat your oven to 375°F.

-STEP TWELVE: Depending on the size of your baking sheets, place 4 to 6 frozen cookie balls onto your parchment-lined baking sheets.
-Be sure to leave plenty of space between cookies.
-These cookies will be very large, once baked.
+STEP TWELVE: Depending on the size of your baking sheets, place four to six frozen cookie balls onto your parchment-lined baking sheets.

-STEP THIRTEEN: Bake your cookies for 13 to 15 minutes, or until lightly golden brown on the edges and the centers are just set.
+STEP THIRTEEN: Bake your cookies for 13 to 15 minutes or until lightly golden brown on the edges and the centers are just set.
 Repeat with your next batch.

 PRO TIP: